caglardur/backend-worq-todo/README.md

     description text NOT NULL,
     posting_date timestamp with time zone DEFAULT CURRENT_TIMESTAMP NOT NULL, updating_date timestamp with time zone,
-    is_complated boolean DEFAULT false NOT NULL
+    is_completed boolean DEFAULT false NOT NULL
 );
 ```